 – In a Thundercage Match, Dustin Rhodes, Sting, & Cactus Jack defeat Paul Orndorff, Barry Windham, & Big Van Vader.

 1997 – In the Monday Night Wars, WCW Monday Nitro (3.4 TV rating) beats WWF Monday Night RAW (2.3 rating).

-2000 – This evening’s WWF SmackDown, building up to the Royal Rumble pay-per-view, features the return of Cactus Jack, one of Mick Foley’s three personas.
+2000 – This evening’s WWF SmackDown, features the return of Cactus Jack, one of Mick Foley’s three personas.
 Cactus Jack had not been on television in almost two years.

-2006 – Only two matches are held on this evening’s Friday Night SmackDown.
-In the first match, Randy Orton (subbing for an injured Booker T), wins the seventh and final match, in Booker’s Best-of-Seven United States Championship Series with Chris Benoit.
+2006 – On SmackDown Randy Orton, (subbing for an injured Booker T), defeats Chris Benoit in the seventh and final match, in Booker’s Best-of-Seven United States Championship Series with Benoit for the vacant United States Championship.
 Booker defeated Benoit in the first three matches.
 Orton took over after Booker suffered an injury, but lost the next three matches vs Benoit, setting up the seventh and decisive match.
-Despite Orton getting the victory, and wrestling in place of Booker T for more than half the best-of-seven, Booker is awarded the vacant WWE United States Championship.
+Despite Orton getting the victory, and wrestling in place of Booker T for more than half the best-of-seven, Booker is awarded the U.S. Title.

-2009 – On this evening’s ECW on Sci Fi, the undefeated Jack Swagger defeats Matt Hardy, to win the ECW Championship.
-Full match video is below.
+2009 – On ECW on Sci Fi, the undefeated Jack Swagger defeats Matt Hardy, to win the ECW Championship.

-Today would’ve been the 48th birthday for 4-time ECW Tag Team Champion “The Eliminator” John Kronus.
-Today would’ve been the 85th birthday for Bearcat Wright, who helped desegregate professional wrestling in the late 1950s and early 1960s.
+Today would’ve been the 50th birthday for 4-time ECW Tag Team Champion ‘The Eliminator’ John Kronus.
+Today would’ve also been the 87th birthday for WWE Hall of Famer Bearcat Wright, who helped desegregate professional wrestling in the late 1950s and early 1960s.